ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 The `:ensure_indices` option ensures 2 things:

-1. It dumps and loads the complete data from the old index to the new one, then reimport only the models you listed.
-In case the index is built by a few models, that is faster than reimporting all the models from scratch, besides it ensures you won't miss any data from the old index.
+1. It copies the complete data from the old index to the new one first (then it will reindex only the models you listed).
+That ensures you won't miss any data from the old indices.
+Besides, in case the index is built by more models, that is faster than reimporting all the models from scratch.
 2. It checks whether any record/document in your DB would use any index not specifically listed in the `:ensure_indices` option.
-That might happen if you forgot to list one index that a model is referring to, or if you forgot that your model uses dynamic indices (so indexing part of its records in some other index).
-If it encounters any index that is not specifically listed it will abort the reindexing, raising an error that will show you the extra index found.
+That would compromise the safety ensured by point #1, so if that happens, it will abort the reindexing and raise an error that will show you the extra index found.
+You may want to add it to the `:ensure_indices` array and retry the reindex, so ensuring it will be first copied from the old index.

 > You can also pass other options, that will be forwarded to the `import` task.
 You can use the symbolic version of the env options (e.g.: `MODELS` > `:models`) {% see 1.4#flex_import flex:import %}.